-(AAPL - Get Report), there's a halfway decent chance you subscribe to (or use the ad-supported free version of) the Apple products suck, it's all about the marketing rally cry.
+NEW YORK (TheStreet) -- If you hate Apple (AAPL), there's a halfway decent chance you subscribe to (or use the ad-supported free version of) the Apple products suck, it's all about the marketing rally cry.

 That's fine and good, but I ask that you take a close look at some data:

-that apparently keeps a considerable number of smartphone users away from Apple, iOS is gaining on Android.
+Without even introducing a phone with the feature that apparently keeps a considerable number of smartphone users away from Apple, iOS is gaining on Android.
 And this isn't a recent phenomenon.
 It's been building since 2012.
-What do you think will happen when Apple doesn't just give people what they reportedly want, but does it the right way
+What do you think will happen when Apple doesn't just give people what they reportedly want, but does it the right way?